weecology/lab-manual/UF-Travel-Guidelines.md

 Is your traveling being paid for by UF (either Morgan, Ethan, or some other source)?

 **Yes?** Then read on.
-If you traveling to go to a conference paid for by UF, skip down to the "Travel to Conferences" section.
+If you're traveling to go to a conference paid for by UF, skip down to the "Travel to Conferences" section.

 **No?** Coordinate with whomever is paying your travel.